Coombe Mill sits in its own hamlet between the villages of St Breward and St Tudy. Tucked away in the country there is plenty to do on the doorstep!

-Lanhydrock House and Gardens is a National Trust property which offers bicycle hire with family friendly off road cycle trails and free car parking.
-Cardinham Woods also offers great cycle paths, along with a small family run cafe, however they do charge for car parking.
-At Coombe Mill we have a covered cycle store with lock up points if you bring your bikes down with you, or hire them for several days during your stay from Go Bicycle.
+Lanhydrock House and Gardens is a National Trust property that offers bicycle hire with family-friendly off-road cycle trails and free car parking.
+Cardinham Woods also offers great cycle paths, along with a small family run cafe, however, they do charge for car parking.
+At Coombe Mill, we have a covered cycle store with lock-up points if you bring your bikes with you, or hire them for several days during your stay from Go Bicycle.

 St Breward is a moorland village and passing over a cattle grid tells you you have entered the moor.
 An area of outstanding natural beauty this rugged landscape is home to grazing animals, streams, old bridges and granite outcrops.
 Beautiful for cycling, walking or driving through.
 It is a popular retreat for families with a picnic offering great freedom for children and dogs and much quieter than the beaches at busy times.
 Just a little further towards Camelford and you can enjoy the delights of Rough Tor and Brown Willy with their breathtaking views and rocky outcrops which the children love to climb and hide inside.

 Turn left out of our car park.
 Left at the top of the hill.
 Via off to the moor on the right at the village green.

 Helleganna are our local moorland riding stables.
 Enjoy a lesson in the sand school or book a trek over the moor.
 Age 5+.